piwikjapan/plugin-clickheat/README.md

 __What is "click.php returned a status code 403" ?__

-403 errors are almost always caused by issues where you're trying to access something that you don't have access to.

-Special Javascript, which you had set for ClickHeat, executes the ClickHeat tracker (yourpiwik/plugins/ClickHeat/libs/click.php) look-alike the Piwik tracker (yourpiwik/piwik.php).

-Therefore, you must authorize the ClickHeat tracker just as the Piwik tracker.

-This link helps you: [Apache 403 Forbidden Error and Solution](http://www.cyberciti.biz/faq/apache-403-forbidden-error-and-solution/)
+You have to perform the upgrade immediately to version 0.1.4.
+I forgot to put .htaccess.

 __After installing the plugin, Piwik Administration area shows "page not found 404 error".__

 This plugin doesn't consider the IIS.
 Sorry.
 And please delete the ClickHeat plugin (yourpiwik/plugins/ClickHeat) manually via FTP or Explorer.
+We are waiting patches for IIS.

 __Does it withstands high traffics ?__